Shift 2 – From More Volunteers to More Masterpieces (Ephesians 2)

 Distinguish Bible knowledge from a biblical worldview.

-Instead of just giving people Bible knowledge, equip them to let the Bible inform the way they see all things and function in the world.
+Don’t simply give people Bible knowledge.
+Instead, equip them to let the Bible inform the way they see all things and function in the world.

 Surface ministry bottom-up; don’t just program ministry top-down.

 Encourage people to surface ministry for which you can equip them versus developing ministries for which you must fill roles.